 Neither the Cleveland Indians nor the Detroit Tigers had any chance to win the pennant when they met in a late September game in 1946.
-But a much-anticipated meeting between the league’s two top pitchers drew a large crowd to Memorial Stadium.
+But a much-anticipated meeting between the league’s two top pitchers drew a large crowd to Cleveland Stadium.

 On the mound for the Indians was flamethrowing Bob Feller, with his 25-14 record.
 He was opposed by Tiger left-hander Hal Newhouser, whose mark stood at 25-8.
 It was a clash of the titans.